 The Ondes Martenot is among the earliest successful electronic musical instruments, patented in 1928 by French cellist, radio engineer and visionary Maurice Martenot (1898-1980).
 The most well-known iteration of the instrument is distinguished by three unique features: a laterally shifting keyboard (which permits vibrato), a ribbon control (which permits unlimited portamento), and special resonant speakers which imbue the sound with an otherworldly resonance.
-I play an Ondomo, a portable version of the Ondes Martenot which is one of only 100 handmade by Japanese master craftsman Naoyuki Omo for his company, Asaden.
-The evocative tones of the instrument can be reminiscent of a violin, cello, flute, or even a human voice.
+I play an Ondomo, a portable Ondes Martenot which is one of only 100 handmade by the Asaden atelier of Japanese master craftsman Naoyuki Omo The evocative tones of the instrument can be reminiscent of a violin, cello, flute, or even a human voice.